fg24davies/Reviews/Javascript/review_practise/README.md

 493193 --> 4 + 9 + 3 + 1 + 9 + 3 = 29 --> 2 + 9 = 11 --> 1 + 1 = 2

 input non negative integer

+### June 22nd 6kyu, JS

+Implement a function likes :: [String] -> String, which must take in input array, containing the names of people who like an item.
+It must return the display text as shown in the examples:

+likes [] -- must be "no one likes this" likes ["Peter"] -- must be "Peter likes this" likes ["Jacob", "Alex"] -- must be "Jacob and Alex like this" likes ["Max", "John", "Mark"] -- must be "Max, John and Mark like this" likes ["Alex", "Jacob", "Mark", "Max"] -- must be "Alex, Jacob and 2 others like this"

+array.length
+forEach